Skip to main content

-Each survey requires one or more audiences, and these will define the respondents who will take your survey.
+Each survey requires one or more target audiences, and these will define the respondents who will participate in your survey.
 Audiences typically have the following fields:

 Different kinds of audiences